StuWatson/propawhat/README.md

 - `img_enabled` is to enable/disable sending images, see Images section for more info
 - `open_wait` is how long to wait before sending message after opening Whatsapp Web (random +- 2s)
 - `click_wait` how long to wait between clicks when sending Whatsapp message

+# Propamail
+## THIS SECTION IS CURRENTLY WIP.
+Email sending should be functional but is currently untested

+`python propaemail.py`

+Configure smtp server details in `mail_config.json`